sanjirhabib/benchmark/README.md

 These three things in one go.
 Critical in web application development.

-#### Process
+#### The Task
-This basically is 4 line task.
+Basically a 4 line task.

 - Create a hashmap.
 - Add 500,000 items 10 times over.
-- Measure speed and memory consumption.
+- Print 2 values to indicate the task was successful.

 Score gives equal weight on speed and memory.